liquibase/liquibase-contribute-site/docs/code/get-started/env-setup.md

 The maven-built package listed above works, but it's not the most efficient way of working.
 The build process takes a while, and it's difficult to enable debug support.
 Instead, when using an IDE with more "native" support for running classes, you can run the CLI class more directly.

-Exactly how you configure your IDE to run the CLI depend on the IDE version you are using, but the general process is to create a new "Run Configuration" with the following settings:
+Exactly how you configure your IDE to run the CLI depends on the IDE version you are using, but the general process is to create a new "Run Configuration" with the following settings:

 - **Class to run:** `liquibase.integration.commandline.LiquibaseLauncher`
 - **Module Classpath:** `liquibase-cli`